 Source: Sunan al-Tirmidhī 1997, Grade: Sahih

-Indeed, the Muslims should be at the forefront of humanity in spreading love, peace, and good will towards others.
+Indeed, Muslims should be at the forefront of humanity in spreading love, peace, and goodwill toward others.

 We ask Allah to make us among the merciful, the compassionate, and the patient, and to purify us and protect us from the disease of malicious hatred.